hillaryychan/COMP3231/notes/10_File-Management-ctd.md

 File data is expected to survive.
 A strict LRU policy could keep modified critical data in memory forever if it is frequently used.

-Generally, cached disk blocks are priorities in terms of how critical they are to file system consistency.
+Generally, cached disk blocks are prioritised in terms of how critical they are to file system consistency.
 Directory blocks and inode blocks, if lost can corrupt entire file systems. e.g. imagine losing the root directory.
 These blocks are usually scheduled for immediate write to disk.
 Data blocks if lost corrupt only the file that they are associated with.
 These blocks are only scheduled for write back to disk periodically.
 In UNIX, `flushd` (flush daemon) flushes all modified blocks to disk every 30 seconds.